 3.2.3.6.4 ISO 8208 Error Handling

-An aircraft DTE or ground DCE shall send a CLEAR REQUEST, RESET REQUEST, or RESTART REQUEST packet only for recovery from a DTE failure.
+An aircraft DTE or ground DCE shall send a CLEAR REQUEST, or RESTART REQUEST packet only for recovery from a DTE failure.
 When an aircraft DTE or ground DCE receives a DATA packet with a bad sequence number, it shall transmit a REJECT, as specified in ISO 8208, Section 13.4.

 When an aircraft DTE receives a CLEAR REQUEST, it shall follow the ISO 8208 procedure for receiving an indication of virtual call clearing and attempt to re-establish the virtual circuit by sending a CALL REQUEST 60 seconds +/- 10 seconds after it received the CLEAR REQUEST.